01:146:447 ADVANCED NEUROBIOLOGY II

 Exams and Grading:

-Exams consist of multiple choice, fill-ins, short answer and comments
+Exams consist of multiple choice, T/F, and short answers.

 Review Sessions before each exam

-Lecture notes: PowerPoint will be posted on Sakai before lecture
+Lecture notes: PowerPoint will be posted on Canvas before lecture

 No required text.
 Suggested reference texts: